-Volunteers at The Met guide tours of the collection and exhibitions to make works of art accessible for students (grades K–12) and adults.
+Volunteers at The Met guide tours and lead gallery chats of the collection and exhibitions to make works of art accessible for students (grades K–12) and adults.
 We are committed to inclusivity, access, and equity, and believe that The Met Volunteer Organization should represent the diversity of New York City.

-In addition to giving tours, guides enjoy an extensive program of continuing education provided by Museum curators, conservators, arts educators, and other experts.
+In addition to giving tours and leading gallery chats, guides enjoy an extensive program of continuing education provided by Museum curators, conservators, arts educators, and other experts.

 What We’re Looking For